sanfordcheung/CSCI3100-Group12/README.md

 <h2>Todo list</h2>

 Please keep the style consistent.
-The top navigation bar and left slider is common in every pages.
+The top navigation bar and left slider are common in every pages.

 <h3> User module</h3>